 With past lives as the co-founder of a California-based biotech company, award-winning NY Times-published cartoonist, and creative strategist for nonprofits and public companies alike, Mohammad has always focused on producing products and programs that bring people together.

-Mohammad is currently using the power of food to bring people together to celebrate their commonalities by making the growing need for faith-based (religious) foods more accessible to individuals and organizations that want to foster inclusive spaces (and dinner tables!).
+Most recently, Mohammad used the power of food to bring people together to celebrate their commonalities by making the growing need for faith-based (religious) foods more accessible to individuals and organizations that want to foster inclusive spaces (and dinner tables!).

 A public health practitioner by training, Mohammad entered the food world by accident when he produced the first 2-in-1 "Interfaith Meat" that is (Zabihah) Halal and (Glatt) Kosher at the same time.
 The product was made for his "Shabbat Salaam" interfaith dinner, which brought strangers together as a response to the rising wave of anti-Semitic and anti-Muslim bigotry after the 2016 US election cycle.
 In just over a year, more than 1,000 attendees participated in Shabbat Salaam, while Interfaith Meat helps early adopters save on time, money, inventory space, and food waste.
 Beyond Interfaith Meat, Mohammad has produced other products like "Hummus for All of Us" and "Honey, I Love You" under the Abe's Eats brand.